 While cosigning is a big responsibility because the cosigner is responsible for repaying the debt if the primary borrower can’t, many parents and other relatives are willing to cosign to make going to school possible.

 You Can Find Student Loans Without a Credit Inquiry If You Know Where to Look

-By starting with federal student loans and considering a cosigner for any private loans you need, you should be able to get the financing you need to fund your education even if your credit isn’t perfect.
-Just leave yourself plenty of time to shop around among lenders.
+By starting with federal student loans and considering a cosigner for any private loans you need, you should be able to get the necessary financing to fund your education.
+Make sure to leave yourself plenty of time to shop around among lenders.

-You can also take steps to try to build or improve credit, such as getting a student credit card and paying bills on time.
-By improving your own credit score, you might be able to qualify for private loans in the future that will allow you to pay for costs that Direct Loans and state-provided loans don’t cover.
+You can also take steps to try to build or improve your credit.
+By improving your own credit score, you might be able to qualify for private loans with lower interest rates.

 Author: Jeff Gitlen